11th September 2018 | Graham Smith

 Curo shortlisted for Recruitment Marketing award

 Microsoft recruitment partner, Curo Talent, has been shortlisted in the Recruitment Marketing Awards 2018.
-The shortlist was a result of a company submitted a dramatic marketing video produced by Curo Talent, in which a Microsoft Surface Book 2 was launched into space.
-The campaign has been shortlisted in the ‘video under £10,000’ category, of which and a winner will be announced at the Recruitment Marketing Awards ceremony on November 1, 2018.
+The company submitted a dramatic video in which a Microsoft Surface Book 2 was launched into space.
+The campaign has been shortlisted in the ‘video under £10,000’ category, and a winner will be announced at the Recruitment Marketing Awards ceremony on November 1, 2018.

 Curo Talent boasts the most elite IT talent base in the UK and specialises in supplying IT contractors with niche skill sets to Microsoft, its partners and end users.
 The video campaign, entitled ‘How far will Curo go for Microsoft contractors?’, centred on launching the latest Microsoft Surface Book into space to capture video images of the Earth and the edge of the horizon.